Studiacion/turbo-umbrella/README.md

 What we are aiming at is to have updated regional videos about COVID-19	news in a webpage.
 Also to have a graph showing the curves of new cases in each of those countries.
 The updates will happen everyday and the countries will be the 10 most populated countries in America.

 ## Authors
-* Javier Navarro Espindola - javojavojavojavo@gmail.com
+* Javier Navarro - javojavojavojavo@gmail.com
-* Pablo Francisco Fonseca Márquez - fonseking21@gmail.com
+* Francisco Fonseca - fonseking21@gmail.com

 ## License
 GNU General Public License v3.0